Cloud TAP

 Create Dynamic Pod Group window

-Tunnel Destinations define where the monitored traffic from the configured pod groups will be sent, encapsulated in a GRE-TAP tunnel.
+Tunnel Destinations define where the monitored traffic from the configured pod groups will be sent, encapsulated in a GRE-TAP, VXLAN, or ERSPAN tunnel.
 This can for instance be an X2-Series device on which a Tunnel Termination port group was created, from where it can then be forwarded to analysis tools via Traffic Rules.

 Tunnel destination creation process: